serokell/tezos-packaging/docs/support-policy.md

 There are packages for `arm64` and `amd64` architectures.

+## Debian packages

+We aim to provide packages for all [debian releases](https://www.debian.org/releases/), which match the supported Ubuntu releases.

+Currently, these are versions:
+* Debian 11 (bullseye)
+* Debian 10 (buster)

+There are packages for `arm64` and `amd64` architectures.

 ## Fedora packages

 We aim to provide packages for all [currently supported Fedora releases](https://docs.fedoraproject.org/en-US/releases/).